-Although Bea MacLeod was not present for the creation of TASP (or TASS, which followed several years later), she caused it to prosper in many ways, by finessing administrative details with Cornell and other university partners, taking month-long interviewing trips to reach students in heartland America, and doggedly supporting the recruitment of minority students.
+Although Bea MacLeod was not present for the creation of TASP (or TASS, which followed several decades later), she caused it to prosper in many ways, by finessing administrative details with Cornell and other university partners, taking month-long interviewing trips to reach students in heartland America, and doggedly supporting the recruitment of minority students.

 To help provide a bit more background regarding Bea’s relationship with TA, here are a few Associates’ reflections: